-One of the biggest ways we save money is by making things from scratch that I’d ordinarily buy at the store, like Hot Pockets and Instant Oatmeal Packets.
-Our family was craving a sweet chocolate treat so I developed a healthy recipe for black bean brownies…
+One of the biggest ways we save money is by making things from scratch that I used to buy at the store, like Hot Pockets and Instant Oatmeal Packets.
+Our family was craving a sweet chocolate treat so I developed a healthy recipe for brownies…with beans!

 Now you’re probably thinking there’s no way that something WITH beans and WITHOUT sugar could even remotely, possibly be good.

-But these super moist brownies are SO amazing with a rich, fudgy chocolate taste!
-The first time my family tried these brownies, they fell in love.
+But these super moist black bean brownies are SO amazing with a rich, fudgy chocolate taste!
+The first time my family tried these black bean chocolate brownies, they fell in love.

-Not only do they taste amazing, but these brownies are also a healthy treat!
+Not only do they taste amazing, but these black bean brownies are also a healthy treat!

 - Made with 9 ingredients that are all 100% real food.

 - Very allergy friendly– gluten-free, dairy-free, and no eggs!
-(Just double check your chocolate chips if you are baking dairy free).
+(Just double-check your chocolate chips if you are baking dairy-free).
+Simply vegan black bean brownies!

-- NO refined sugar– sweetened with maple syrup! (double check those chocolate chips!)
+- NO refined sugar– sweetened with maple syrup! (again, double-check those chocolate chips!)

-- Made with BEANS…without a bean taste!
+- Made with BEANS…without a black bean flavor!
 Need I say more?

-- LESS ingredients than processed brownies like Little Debbies, AND we’re avoiding the especially harmful ingredients like hydrogenated oils (bad-for-you vegetable oils) and high fructose corn syrup.
+- Fewer ingredients than processed brownies like Little Debbie’s, AND we’re avoiding the especially harmful ingredients like hydrogenated oils (bad-for-you vegetable oils) and high fructose corn syrup.

 I hope I have convinced you that this black bean brownies recipe is quite possibly the best thing that will happen to you this year!